KosinskiLab/AlphaPulldown/pip_user_guide.md

 --------------------

 #### **2.2 all_vs_all mode**
 As the name suggest, all_vs_all means predict all possible combinations within a single input file.
-The input can be either full-length proteins or regions of a protein, as illustrated below:
+The input can be either full-length proteins or regions of a protein, as illustrated in the [example_all_vs_all_list.txt](./example_all_vs_all_list.txt) and the figure below:
 ![plot](./all_vs_all_demo.png)

 ```bash